 Conclusion: The best Mouse for CS:GO

 Zowie rules supreme in the world of CS:GO, and that has its reasons.
 Most (if not all) of their stuff was made with competitive CS in the back of their minds, and it shows.
-The pros aren’t the definitive factor in deciding whether or not a product is great, but when you’ve got well over half of professional players using equipment from the same brand they’ve got to be doing something right.
+The pros aren’t the definitive factor in deciding whether or not a product is great, but when you’ve got half of all professional players using equipment from the same brand they’ve got to be doing something right.

 Whatever you make of this list; we strongly encourage you to do your own research and especially test the size of each mouse to fit.
 So consider this list as a guideline, but we do hope that it’s been of help and you found your own best mouse for CS:GO.